-Wireless Internet Service Providers (WISP) are becoming the new go-to for giving high speed internet in a fixed location.
+Wireless Internet Service Providers (WISP) is becoming the new go-to for giving high-speed internet in a fixed location.
 Using wireless systems that are either in place already, or rapidly deployable, the internet is wireless provided to a home, business, school, or other stationary location.
 These internet services have been popping up around the world but have a heavy focus on areas where traditional internet service providers deem not cost-effective.

 The Technology Behind Wireless Internet Service Providers

 Several technologies are used to make WISP a possibility.
 The most well-known of those being wireless mesh networks that use traditional 2.4 or 5 GHz frequencies.
 Other companies use proprietary or specialized equipment to create a wireless network in the area that they service.

 In general, a WISP will order a reliable internet connection installed to a central point in their intended service area.
 More commonly this is done by having a fiber optic line run to the service area.
 Then multiple lines will be run from that initial line to high points in the area to start the initial wireless signal.
 A regular area to find wireless points for WISPs is on top of radio towers or tall buildings.

 After the installation of WISP, they will install a number of repeaters that are intended to propagate the signal throughout the area that they intend to provide internet.

 To receive the internet at your location you will need a specialized receiver installed.
 These receivers convert the wireless signal from the network to an internet signal that you can use on your computers and other devices.
 You can view this as a similar need to a modem or hotspot from a more traditional internet provider.

 Speeds that you find on these networks are typically comparable to what you would find on other high-end wireless networks.
 However, the exact speed and network quality will depend on the area that you are in and the company that has set up the system.